stoneyrh/gSOAP/gsoap/WS/README.txt

-This directory contains a number of WS-* specs.
+This directory contains a number of WS-* specifications.
 It serves as a repository for generating header files stored in the 'import' directory.

 The 'WS-typemap.dat' contains bindings for these WS-* specs to C (and C++).
 This file is used by wsdl2h to customize the generated bindings.